skip to Main Content

 Plants that Repel Ticks and Fleas

-Fleas and ticks can be the bane of a dog’s life – and the pet parent too!
-While there are many methods out there to discourage these irritating hitchhikers from hopping aboard your fluffy friend, here are some dog-safe plants that you can plant outside to discourage them from coming near your house at all:
+Fleas and ticks can be the bane of a dog’s life—and the pet parent too!
+While there are many methods out there to discourage these irritating hitchhikers from hopping aboard your fluffy friend, here are some pet-safe plants that you can plant outside to discourage them from coming near your house at all.
+Make sure to place any herbs in areas with direct sunlight!

-• Basil – this plant is not only tasty, but it’s great for repelling mosquitoes, too!
+• Basil.
+This plant is not only tasty; it’s also great for repelling mosquitoes!

-• Marigolds – marigolds come in a huge range of colors, so you can repel insects while adding beauty to your garden.
+• Marigolds.
+These flowering plants come in a huge range of colors, so you can repel insects while adding beauty to your garden.

-• Thyme – you can combine this with the rosemary in your cooking.
+• Thyme.
+You can also combine this with the rosemary in your cooking.

 15 Beautiful Indoor Plants That Won’t Cause Your Dog Harm

-• African Violet – this plant’s stunning purple flowers add a splash of color.
+• African Violet.
+This plant’s stunning purple flowers add a splash of color.
+The African violet also thrives indoors nearly all year round.

-• Banana Tree – with its huge leaves and taller-than-average height, this plant is a good choice for someone who has a lot of space and wants a statement plant to fill it.
+• Banana Tree.
+With its huge leaves and taller-than-average height, this plant is a good choice for someone who has a lot of space and wants a statement plant to fill it.
+Make sure your banana plant gets at least eight hours of direct sunlight every day.

-• Date Palm – the dwarf variety can work well as a larger indoor plant – just make sure you are buying a date palm as some other varieties of palm are toxic to dogs.
+• Date Palm.
+The dwarf variety can work well as a larger indoor plant—just make sure you are buying a date palm, as some other varieties of palm are toxic to dogs.
+You can place it in an area with bright, indirect light.

-• Haworthia Succulent – this spiky plant looks similar to an Aloe Plant but with white raised ridges around the spikes.
-Be careful to buy Haworthia and NOT Aloe – Aloe is toxic to dogs!
+• Haworthia Succulent.
+This spiky plant looks similar to an Aloe Plant but with white raised ridges around the spikes.
+Be careful to buy Haworthia and NOT Aloe—Aloe is a toxic plant for dogs!

-• Money Tree – whether you believe the wealth-generating legends around this little tree or not, it’s still a lovely and easy plant to grow for your home.
+• Money Plant.
+Whether you believe the wealth-generating legends around this little tree or not, it’s still a lovely and easy plant to grow for your home.
+Place it near sunny windows, as it thrives in bright, indirect light.

-• Orchid – while not the easiest plant to grow, its beautiful, delicate flowers are dog-safe.
+• Orchid.
+While not the easiest plant to grow, its beautiful, delicate flowers are safe for your furry friend.

-• Polka Dot Plant – also known as Baby’s Tears, this plant has charming pink and green leaves.
+• Polka Dot Plant.
+Also known as Hypoestes phyllostachya or baby tears, the polka-dot plant has charming pink and green leaves.

 The Tail End